 Choosing the right technique for your desired look will depend on a conversation with your stylist.
 When you are paying for color, you are paying for a chemist.
 Someone who will mix chemicals to get you the look you want with a minimum amount of hair damage.

 Friends, do not try to save money on your hair.
 Invest in a good salon with a colorist who is a skilled chemist.

 Balayage versus babylights

-Balayage and babylights are create very different end results.
+Balayage and babylights are created very different end results.
 Balayage adds another shade to your hair, you will be able to point out how it was painted on but that’s not the case with babylights.

-If you want to maintain a one tone look without the flatness that comes with it babylights are for you.
-The highlights are done on such thin pieces of hair that it blends in to create the most natural looking hair color.
+If you want to maintain a one-tone look without the flatness that comes with it babylights are for you.
+The highlights are done on such thin pieces of hair that it blends in to create the most natural-looking hair color.
 It is precise and uses foils to ensure that only small pieces of hair have products applied to them.

 Why is balayage so expensive

-The cost for your balayage look will depend on many factors but in general you are paying for technique and expertise.
+The cost for your balayage look will depend on many factors but in general, you are paying for technique and expertise.
 It is also a long-lasting look and stylists know that you won’t be returning very often once you get your balayage done, especially if it is done right and well.

 Oftentimes you would choose a stylist for your balayage look because of their work and it is unique and personalized which also contributes to the higher cost.